aulichny3/powerlawrs/README.md

 ## Dependencies

 -   The core `powerlawrs` library has no Python dependencies.
--   Development dependencies (for running the example [notebook](https://github.com/aulichny3/powerlawrs/blob/main/Notebooks/Example.ipynb)) are listed in `requirements.txt` and include:
+-   Development dependencies (for running the example [notebooks](https://github.com/aulichny3/powerlawrs/blob/main/Notebooks/)) are listed in `requirements.txt` and include:
-    -   `jupyterlab`: For running the example notebook.
+    -   `jupyterlab`: For running the example notebooks.
-    -   `numpy`: Used in the example notebook.
+    -   `numpy`: Used in the example notebooks.
-    -   `polars`: Used for data loading in the example notebook.
+    -   `polars`: Used for data loading in the example notebooks.
+    -   `matplotlib`: Used for data-via in the Quickstart notebook.

 ## Usage